-The ESOP was established in connection with our Mutual-to-Stock Conversion in 2012.
-The ESOP trust purchased shares of HomeTrust Bancshares common stock in the Conversion using the proceeds of a loan from HomeTrust Bancshares.
+The ESOP was established in connection with our mutual-to-stock conversion in 2012.
+The ESOP trust purchased shares of HomeTrust Bancshares common stock in the conversion using the proceeds of a loan from HomeTrust Bancshares.
 This borrowing is repaid over a period of 20 years using contributions from HomeTrust Bank to the trust fund.
 As each payment of principal and interest is made on the loan, a percentage of HomeTrust Bancshares common stock is allocated to eligible employees' plan accounts, typically on an annual basis as of the end of the plan year.
 The ESOP component of the KSOP gives eligible employees an equity interest in HomeTrust Bancshares, thereby aligning their interests with the interests of our stockholders, and an additional retirement benefit in the form of HomeTrust Bancshares common stock.

-The allocations made for the plan years ended December 31, 2020, December 31, 2021 and December 31, 2022 under the ESOP component of the KSOP to the NEOs are reflected as compensation for fiscal 2021, fiscal 2022 and fiscal 2023, respectively, in the Summary Compensation Table under the "All Other Compensation" column.
+The allocations made for the plan years ended December 31, 2020, 2021, 2022 and 2023 under the ESOP component of the KSOP to the NEOs are reflected as compensation for the fiscal years ended June 30, 2021, 2022 and 2023 and the six-month transition period ended December 31, 2023, respectively, in the Summary Compensation Table under the "All Other Compensation" column.